armeni/mfkcf/README.md

 ### Run the code

+This version is designed to run the tracker on the video received from the camera.

+1. connect the camera through usb (`/dev/video0`)
-1. mkdir build && cd build
+2. mkdir build && cd build
-2. cmake ..
+3. cmake ..
-3. make
+4. make
-4. ./tracker [modelPath] [bitsThreshold] [sequencesDir] [annotationsDir] [resultsDir] [fpsFile] 2>nul
+5. ./tracker [modelPath] [bitsThreshold] 2>nul
-5. You can run the GUI version for easy file and folder selection.
-Just run `python3.8 gui.py` after 3rd step.